• Skip to primary navigation

 Instructions

-• Wash your brussel sprouts with clean water and gently pat them dry with a kitchen towel.
-For a more thorough cleaning add a little bit of vinegar to the water, let it soak for a few minutes and then rinse well.
+• Wash the Brussels sprouts with clean water and gently pat them dry with a kitchen towel.
+For a more thorough cleaning add a little bit of vinegar to the water, let it soak for a few minutes, and then rinse well.

-• Slice a little bit of the root end off and then slice the brussel sprouts in half, cutting through the stem.
+• Slice a little bit of the root end off and then slice the Brussels sprouts in half, cutting through the stem.

-• Add all of the remaining ingredients in a glass container or a gallon ziplock bag.
-Mix it together and then place the brussel sprouts over the marinade.
+• Add the remaining ingredients in a glass container or a gallon ziplock bag.
+Mix well and then place the Brussels sprouts over the marinade.

 • Place a lid over the container (or seal the bag if using a ziplock) and shake well to combine.

-• Let the brussel sprouts marinate overnight in the refrigerator (or at least a minimum of 30 minutes).
+• Let them marinate overnight in the refrigerator (or at least a minimum of 30 minutes).
 Occasionally shake them throughout the marinating process (at least once or twice).

-• Once they have soaked and you are ready to cook them, place a pan in the oven and let it preheat to 450 degrees Fahrenheit.
+• Once ready to cook, place a pan in the oven and let it preheat to 450 degrees Fahrenheit.

-• Once the oven is preheated, carefully remove the hot pan from the oven and spray it generously with cooking spray.
+• When the oven is preheated, carefully remove the hot pan from the oven and spray it generously with cooking spray.
 Turn the oven temperature down to 400 degrees Fahrenheit.
-Carefully take each brussel sprout half and place it cut-side down on the pan.
+Carefully take each Brussels sprout half and place it cut-side down on the pan.
 It will make a sizzling sound and could pop, so be careful.
 Discard any leftover marinade.

-• Spray the brussel sprouts with olive oil and then place in the oven to bake for 25 to 30 minutes.
+• Spray the Brussels sprouts with olive oil and then place in the oven to roast for 25 to 30 minutes.
+Use a flipper to easily scrape them off the pan.
+Enjoy!

 Notes

-• Squeezing a small amount of fresh lemon juice over the brussel sprouts before serving can help take out some of the bitterness.
+• Squeezing a small amount of fresh lemon juice over the Brussels sprouts before serving can help take out some of the bitterness.

 • Spraying them with olive oil before cooking will help ensure that they do not dry out on top.